 Villajoyosa is a rare find on the Costa Blanca; a pretty seaside town that hasn’t been overwhelmed by tourism.
-Known also as La Vila Joiosa (or La Vila for short), it might be just a few kilometres from Benidorm, but it couldn’t be more different; a proper working town where normal Spanish families live, but also a great place to spend a relaxing holiday.
-Try these top nine things to do and see.
+Known locally as La Vila Joiosa (or La Vila for short), it might be just a few kilometres from Benidorm, but it couldn’t be more different; a proper working town where normal Spanish families live, but also a great place to spend a relaxing holiday.
+Try these top ten things to do and see.

 1. The painted houses (casas pintadas).

 The multicoloured fishermens’ houses on the seafront are the iconic image of La Vila.
 Tradition has it that they were painted brightly so the fishermen could see their home port from out at sea.